canonical/snapcraft/docs/intro.md

 ### Assemble

 The final step builds a snap package out of the `snap` directory.
 This `.snap` file can be uploaded to the Ubuntu Store and published directly to Snappy users.

 # Next

-After introducing the key concept of snapcraft it is probably a good time to look at [the tutorial](your-first-snap.md) to create your first snap with snapcraft.
+After introducing the key concept of snapcraft it is probably a good time [get set up](get-started.md) to create your first snap with snapcraft.